ZeusWPI/hydra/api-resto-02.md

 ## Data dump

-All data available in this API is also available as a [git repository](https://git.zeus.gent/hydra/data).
+All scraped data available in this API is also available as a [git repository](https://git.zeus.gent/hydra/data).
 If you need all available data, it is probably easier and faster to download or clone the repo.

+## Changelog

+- _April 2019_ - Added new `message` field to menu to indicate closures and changes in meals.

 ## Technical description